DevExpress/devextreme-documentation/api-reference/10 UI Components/Component/3 Methods/resetOption(optionName).md

 ---
 ---
 ##### shortDescription
-Resets an option to its default value.
+Resets an property to its default value.

 ##### param(optionName): String
 An option's name.